bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignalFrameBackboardDiameter_19LadSgq58jetZa7IOZtqZ/Documentation.md

-The nominal diameter of the backboard of the signal frame.
+The nominal diameter of the signal frame backboard.